Payroll Services

 Payroll deductions

 Payroll deductions are deductions made from an employee’s gross salary.
 The purpose of the deduction is that the employer may directly pay these deductions over to third parties on behalf of the employee.
-These deductions include, but are not limited to:- Income tax (PAYE)
+These deductions include, but are not limited to:

 - Employee UIF contribution